AlexeyYushchenko/AlexeyYushchenko/README.md

 - 👋 Hi, I’m Alexey Yushchenko
-- 👀 I’m interested in creating apps and projects that solve business problems, help you make more money or make life easier.
-- 🌱 I’m currently building projects with Spring, Java FX.
+- 🌱 I’m currently building projects with Spring.
 - 💞️ I’m looking forward to collaborate on any project.
 - 📫 You can reach me by 13yae13@gmail.com or contact me on telegram - @yushchenkoalexey

 EXPERIENCE
 - VisaTravel  (June, 2022 - till now).
-      Developed and support the program that sends SMS and e-mails to clients using the https://smsaero.ru API when the status of an order in a Google spreadsheet changes.
-      Technologies used: SmsAero API, Google Apps Script, Gmail, JavaScript.
+     I develop a CRM system that processes new customer requests and allows managing current orders.
+I also integrated a notification system that informs customers by sending them SMS and emails when the status of their orders changes.
+Currently, I am working on creating a Telegram bot that 1) receives and forwards service requests from customers, 2) provides current exchange rates upon request from the Central Bank of Russia, the National Bank of Kazakhstan, MOEX and KASE exchanges, as well as data from the most popular banks in Kazakhstan: Freedom Bank, Halyk Bank, Bank Center Credit, and others.

 - Automation of document preparation  (January, 2022 - April, 2022).
       Automation of workflow for the purpose of customs clearance when importing goods to the CIS countries from the USA and Europe.
       Organized, developed and supported the program for creating a set of documents in just one click, which reduced the time for preparing customs documents  from 40-60 minutes to just 1.

-PROJECTS
-- The Quiz Game.
-      Quiz game where you choose categories of questions and answer them aka 'Millionaire' game.
-      Technologies used: Java FX, JSON, CSV, JDBC, Java Preferences API, Open Trivia DB API (https://opentdb.com/).

-- ConsoleUtility.
-      Program parses the command line and executes commands.
-      Technologies used: Args4j library.

-- Isenbaev Problem.
-      You need to calculate the number of handshakes connecting two players, Isenbaev and the other one, and display it for each player.
-      Technologies used: Java Core, BFS algorithm.

-- Steganography.
-      Program ciphers/deciphers message using steganography principle (secret message is concealed in a regular text).

-- Sea Battle.
-      Slightly modified famous game "Battleship".
-Here the ship occupies only one cell, but can withstand an arbitrary number of hits.
-AI remembers where it         fired and fires your ships until they sink.

 EDUCATION
   - Codecademy, JavaScript course, 2012.
   - JavaRush, Java course, 2020-2021.
   - Stepik, SQL course, 2022.
   - Study with a mentor, 2021- until now.
+  - Udemy (2023): Servlets, Groovy, Gradle, Hibernate.

 SKILLS
-Windows • Java • Java EE • Java FX  • SQL • JSON • CSV • XML • Maven • Tomcat • Java Servlets • JUnit • JDBC • Rest API
+Java Core • Spring • Hibernate • Postgresql • Docker • Gradle • Groovy • Maven • Java FX  • SQL • JSON • CSV • XML • Tomcat • Java Servlets • JUnit • JDBC • Rest API
 • JavaScript (Basic) • Google Apps Script  • English (Fluent) • Italian (Basic) • German (Elementary)

 HOBBIES